kicheolkim/scRNAseq/README.md

 # single-cell RNA-seq analysis using Seurat

-Analysis code for single-cell RNA-Seq dataset using 10xGenomics platform, collaboration with Andrés Cruz-Herranz Manuscript in preparation, result was presented in ECTRIMS 2018
+Analysis code for single-cell RNA-Seq dataset using 10xGenomics platform, collaboration with Andrés Cruz-Herranz Manuscript in preparation, result was presented in ECTRIMS 2018.
+Manuscript is in preparation.

 ## Analysis workflow
 ### 1. CellRanger for mapping and gene counting